EsraaSalman/Mohamed_Tark_Diploma/Readme.md

 #### Program Explanation:

-   * gui package
+   * GUI Package
        * SerialProtocol class: responisble for connection with ports (arduino board port in our application)
-       * fire.alarm class: main package
+       * Fire.alarm class: main package
        * FireAccidantChecking: contain our main functionality of checking fire condition and take actions towards the fire accidant
        * Client class: communicates with the server through two requests:
            Tell server to record a fire